mangapress/documentation/guides/contributing.md

 Manga+Press leverages WordPress' functionality as much as possible for seamless integration with themes.
 However, issues can still come up.
 Download and install the plugin.
 Test against freely available 3rd party themes, or popular free plugins.
+Bugs can be documented either through my [support form](https://manga-press.com/support/), on the [WordPress Forums](https://wordpress.org/support/plugin/mangapress), or through [GitHub](https://github.com/mangapress/mangapress/issues).
 I presently do not support premium themes or plugins.

 ### Bug hunting